Claire E. Hunter, Q.C.

 Claire is actively involved in community work including as a provider of pro bono legal services.
-She is currently Chair and President of the Access Pro Bono Society of British Columbia, a director of the Lawyers Inn Society and serves on the Access to Legal Services Advisory Committee of the Law Society of British Columbia.
+She is currently Chair and President of the Access Pro Bono Society of British Columbia and Vice Chair of the Access to Legal Services Advisory Committee of the Law Society of British Columbia.
 From 2014 – 2017 she was an elected member of the Canadian Bar Association’s provincial counsel for British Columbia.
-She is also a past president of the Advocates Club and a former chair of the Canadian Bar Association’s national Pro Bono Committee.
-Claire has received a number of awards for pro bono service including the Allan Parker QC Award for Representation Services from Access Pro Bono in 2013, the Harry Rankin QC Pro Bono Award from the Canadian Bar Association in 2015 and the Ann Wilson and Robert Prichard Award for Community and Professional Service by the University of Toronto Alumni Association in 2017.
+She is also a past president of the Advocates Club, a former chair of the Canadian Bar Association’s national Pro Bono Committee and former director of the Lawyers Inn Society.
+Claire has received a number of awards for pro bono service including the Allan Parker QC Award for Representation Services from Access Pro Bono in 2013, the Harry Rankin QC Pro Bono Award from the Canadian Bar Association in 2015, the Ann Wilson and Robert Prichard Award for Community and Professional Service by the University of Toronto Alumni Association in 2017 and a Lexpert Zenith Award in 2019.
+She was a volunteer big sister from 2011-2017 and sits on the board of the VSO School of Music.

 Recent Professional Activities